rich98/scanguard_python/README.md

 ![image](https://github.com/user-attachments/assets/222d2c2d-516b-454c-8f86-be5b50b80b10)

-DNS does not resolve with blank screen and error:
+DNS does not resolve with blank screen and error: when resolving 8.8.8.8

 2025-05-25 13:38:02,066 - ERROR - Error trying to connect to socket: closing socket - [Errno 11001] getaddrinfo failed